Don’t Quit On Me! How To Be A Better Boss…

 1. Be a better boss.
 Some argue leadership cannot be learned.
 We disagree.
 It certainly helps to have innate leadership qualities and tendencies, but even the most natural leaders must refine their skills.
 If a company is invested in its leadership, they will provide the right training and mentorship for management at every level.
 Seminars, books, mastermind groups, and mentorships are all excellent tools for the management trade.
 But to be successful, leaders must be open to learning and making changes, and the executive team must create an environment that nurtures and encourages those managers to grow and improve.

 2. Know your employee’s long-term goals and provide opportunities to reach them.
 Almost 32% of employees cited “lack of growth” as the reason they quit.
 I am left wondering how many of their managers even knew their employees wanted to do more?
 Few employees show up to work simply for the paycheck.
 (There are exceptions, of course.)
 Do you know where your staff wants to be in 2 years?
 3?
 5?
 Investing in the professional growth of your employees benefits the team, and in turn, you.
-Provide them with opportunities that will increase their skill set, demand implementing new ideas and problem solving, and satisfy their desire to grow within their career.
+Provide them with opportunities that will increase their skill set, demand implementing new ideas and problem-solving, and satisfy their desire to grow within their career.

 3. Show them there is no “better job” than the one they have.
-You may not have the power to give them a raise or a promotion; but you do have the power to help your employees be happy and grow in their existing role.
+You may not have the power to give them a raise or a promotion, but you do have the power to help your employees be happy and grow in their existing role.
 Provide opportunities to lead a project or a team, give them challenging work, and let the “powers that be” know when he or she is successful.

 5. Be aware of office dynamics and do something about it!
 More people, means more personalities, which typically means more instances of office conflict.
 While managers would prefer to focus on the job and ignore the pettiness that occurs, they fail to understand that the “job” cannot be accomplished effectively if that conflict is left unchecked.
-Ideally, employees will behave like professionals (and grown ups) and fulfill their responsibilities regardless of who is on their team.
+Ideally, employees will behave like professionals (and grown-ups) and fulfill their responsibilities regardless of who is on their team.
 Unfortunately, that is not always possible.
 Toxic employees who continually start trouble, disrupt productivity, lie, undermine the team, and seek only their own success, will cause even the best teams to crumble.
 And managers who pretend it isn’t happening or refuse to listen to complaints will make that happen sooner rather than later.
 It’s not always easy to distinguish between conflicting personalities and a bad seed that is preventing the team from being successful.
 That is no excuse.
 It begins with your hiring practices.
 Strive to build your team with people who have complimenting skills and experience, and develop a strong onboarding process that includes mentorship and consistent check-ins with the new hire and existing employees you trust.
 Identify positive and negative behavior patterns, monitor workload and willingness to take ownership and responsibility for deadlines and tasks, keep an eye on changes in staff dynamics.
-Most importantly, address issues immediately and take action if problems are not rectified or you will see your best employees lose respect for you as a leader and loyalty to the company, leaving your with an office full of toxic employees.
+Most importantly, address issues immediately and take action if problems are not rectified or you will see your best employees lose respect for you as a leader and loyalty to the company, leaving you with an office full of toxic employees.

 6. Distribute work fairly.
 Don’t punish your best and most reliable employees by giving them more (or menial) work because you “think they can handle it.”
-If they have proven to be reliable and produce high quality work, reward them with more responsibility or allow them to take the lead on the next project.
+If they have proven to be reliable and produce high-quality work, reward them with more responsibility or allow them to take the lead on the next project.
 Think of their professional goals (or ask them about those goals) and add responsibilities that support those goals.
 Asking them to pick up the slack of other employees who are not cutting the mustard is unfair and demoralizing and will cause resentment to spread faster than a wildfire.

 7. Let your employees have a life.
 It’s easy to become reliant upon your best employees.
 Without them, you wouldn’t be able to do your job, right?
-Whether it’s your executive assistant or your top sales person, your employees need to have a life outside the office…A life that does not include after hours texts, emails, or phone calls from you.
+Whether it’s your executive assistant or your top salesperson, your employees need to have a life outside the office…A life that does not include after-hours texts, emails, or phone calls from you.
 If you don’t allow your employees to “clock out” at the end of the day, you are going to encourage burnout and send them walking.

 The key to being a successful leader is this: Remember you are managing people, not the job.